charlieschwabacher/subtree/README.md

 shared between react and other parts of an app, or between multiple top level react components in different parts of a page.

-- to be **'pure render' friendly** - cursor objects are cached, allowing them to work with react's pure render mixin and making it easy to avoid unncessary rendering.
+- to be **'pure render' friendly** - cursor objects are cached so that any two cursors pointing to the same object will be referentially equal, allowing them to just work with react's pure render mixin.

 - to provide a **simple, familiar, human friendly api** - working with immutable data shouldn't be hard - cursors expose get, set, and merge which work exactly